-В. DISTRICT OFFICE, FILE NAME, AND NUMBER: Jacksonville District, Davis Creek Forest, LLC.
-40 acre tract, SAJ-2015-02109
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Jacksonville District, SAJ-2016-00912-Trinity Oaks Stormwater Improvement

-C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:Florida County/parish/borough: Duval City: Bayard Center coordinates of site (lat/long in degree decimal format): Lat.
-30 09' 02.09"° N, Long.
-81 31' 08.44"° W. Universal Transverse Mercator: Name of nearest waterbody: Big Davis Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: St John River Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:FL County/parish/borough: Pasco City: Port Richey Center coordinates of site (lat/long in degree decimal format): Lat.
+28.316216° N, Long.
+82.676405° W. Universal Transverse Mercator: Name of nearest waterbody: Bear Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: NA Name of watershed or Hydrologic Unit Code (HUC): 031002070307-Lighter Bayou-Double Hammock Creek Frontal Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: December 9, 2015 ☐ Field Determination.
-Date(s): June 4, 2015 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Pick List "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
+Date: July 28, 2016 Field Determination.
+Date(s): SEG A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. ere Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
 [Required] Waters subject to the ebb and flow of the tide.
-Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: 1.78 acres. c.
-Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): 3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional Explain:
+Wetlands: acres. c.
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
+Non-regulated waters/wetlands (check if applicable): 3 ☑ Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: The site contains 10 ponds and one wetland system.
+Based on a review of historic aerial imagery, Ponds 3, 4, 6, 7, 8 and 10 were excavated from uplands and do not connect to waters of the U.S. These waters were assessed and determined to be non-jurisdictional based on the preamble to 33 CFR Part 328 in the November 13, 1986, Federal